 - 4. In a multiple casualty situation Apneic adult patients who do not start breathing with airway positioning - 5.
-Traumatic cardiac arrest In addition to the above, a victim of trauma shall be determined to be dead in the field and not transported if: - a) The patient has sustained blunt or penetrating trauma to the head or torso and is pulseless and apneic after opening airway. - b) The patient presents in asystole.
+Traumatic cardiac arrest In addition to the above, a victim of trauma shall be determined to be dead in the field and not transported if: - a) The patient has sustained blunt or penetrating trauma to the head and is pulseless and apneic after opening airway. - b) The patient has sustained severe blunt or penetrating trauma to the chest and is pulseless and apneic after opening airway.